Sequential composition of answer set programs: Introduction

-Describing complex objects as the composition of elementary ones is a common strategy in computer science and science in general. \citeA{Antic_i2} introduced the sequential composition of Horn logic programs for syntactic program composition and decomposition in the context of logic-based analogical reasoning and learning. \citeA{Antic_i3} studies the sequential composition of propositional Horn theories in detail.
-This paper contributes to the foundations of answer set programming and artificial intelligence by generalizing \citeS{Antic_i2,Antic_i3} construction of composition from Horn to (propositional) answer set programs containing negation as failure.
+For this, we lift the recently introduced concepts and results in \citeA{Antic21-1} from propositional Horn logic programs to answer set programs containing negation as failure.
 This task turns out to be non-trivial due to the intricate algebraic properties of composing negation as failure occurring in rule bodies.
-The rule-like structure of answer set programs naturally induces the compositional structure of a unital magma on the space of all answer set programs as we will demonstrate in this paper.
-This extends \citeS{Antic_i3} results from the Horn to the general case.
-Specifically, we show that the notion of composition gives rise to a family of finite magmas and algebras of answer set programs (\prettyref{thm:ASP}), which we will call {\em ASP magama} and {\em ASP algebra} in this paper.
-We also show that the restricted class of proper Krom-Horn programs, which only contain rules with exactly one body atom, yields an idempotent semiring (\prettyref{thm:Krom}).
-On the semantic side, we show that the van Emden-Kowalski immediate consequence operator of a program can be represented via composition (Theorem \ref{thm:T_P}), which allows us to compute the answer set semantics of programs without any explicit reference to operators (Theorem \ref{thm:AS}).
-This bridges the conceptual gap between the syntax and semantics of an answer set program in a mathematically satisfactory way, and it provides an algebraic characterization of strong (\prettyref{cor:strong}) and uniform equivalence (\prettyref{cor:uniform}).
+The rule-like structure of answer set programs naturally induces the compositional structure of a unital magma (a set closed under a given binary operation) on the space of all answer set programs as we will demonstrate in this paper.
+Specifically, we show that the notion of composition gives rise to a family of finite magmas and algebras of answer set programs (\prettyref{t:ASP}), which we will call \textit{\textbf{ASP magma}} and \textit{\textbf{ASP algebra}} in this paper.
+We also show that the restricted class of proper Krom-Horn programs, which only contain rules with exactly one body atom, yields an idempotent semiring (\prettyref{t:Krom}).\footnote{Krom-Horn programs are called ``unary'' in \citeA{Janhunen06}.} On the semantic side, we show that the van Emden-Kowalski immediate consequence operator of a program can be represented via composition (Theorem \ref{t:T_P}), which allows us to compute the answer set semantics of programs without any explicit reference to operators (Theorem \ref{t:AS}).
+This bridges the conceptual gap between the syntax and semantics of an answer set program in a mathematically satisfactory way.
+Moreover, it provides an algebraic characterization of strong (\prettyref{c:strong}) and uniform equivalence (\prettyref{c:uniform}).

-From a logical point of view, we obtain a meta-calculus for reasoning about answer set programs.
-From an algebraic point of view, this paper establishes a bridge between answer set programming and semigroup theory, which enables us to transfer algebraic concepts from the rich theory of finite semigroups and monoids to the setting of answer set programming and extensions thereof.
-In a broader sense, this paper is a further step towards an algebra of rule-based logical theories and in the future we plan to adapt and generalize the methods of this paper to wider classes of programs, most importantly for higher-order logic programs \cite{Chen93,Miller12} and disjunctive answer set programs \cite{Eiter97} and extensions thereof (cf. \citeA{Lifschitz19,Brewka11,Eiter09,Baral03}).